top of page

 Full English translation available

 However, not everyone succumbs to the disease.
-Some possess innate immunity, for some, the disease takes a mild form, and others are saved by the arrival of a vaccine.
+Some possess innate immunity; for others, the disease takes a mild form, and some are saved by the arrival of a vaccine.
 But how safe is the vaccine itself?
-By safeguarding people from the sense of guilt, wouldn't the vaccine kill conscience itself?
-The questions are many, and now, groups of religious extremists storm the medical lab building...
+By safeguarding people from the sense of guilt, wouldn’t the vaccine kill conscience itself?
+The questions are many, and now groups of religious extremists storm the medical lab building...

 Book details